envilk/Wildfire-Simulator-DQN-PCD/README.md

 | `FIRST_DIR_PROB` | 0.5 |
 | `MU` | 0.5 |

-### Windy and partial observabiliy conditions (smoke, wind, no UAV)
+### Windy and partial observability conditions (smoke, wind, no UAV)

 A scenario with strong windy conditions, blowing east, and late short-lasting smoke should appear.
 Remember that, since the dispelling counter for smoke is set in `Smoke` class by default, inside `agents.py` file, changes should be done to the `self.dispelling_counter_start_value` variable, inside `__init()__` method (`Smoke` class).
-Keep also in mind that `self.dispelling_counter_start_value + SMOKE_PRE_DISPELLING_COUNTER` should be greater than the amount of fuel assigned to each cell (for taking less risks, compare to `FUEL_UPPER_LIMIT`, which is the maximum possible amount of fuel of each cell), in order to avoid situations in which smoke dissipates before the end of the cell’s burning process.
+Keep also in mind that `self.dispelling_counter_start_value + SMOKE_PRE_DISPELLING_COUNTER` should be greater than the amount of fuel assigned to each cell (for taking fewer risks, compare to `FUEL_UPPER_LIMIT`, which is the maximum possible amount of fuel of each cell), to avoid situations in which smoke dissipates before the end of the cell’s burning process.

 | Variable name | Value |
 |----------|----------|